po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 4. On submission, capture the input values from the form and update localStorage so that the projects that have been added are persistent.
 Clear the form data so that the user can easily add additional projects.

 5. Call the function to print the project data on the page.

+6. Ensure the modal closes when the user submits the form.

 ---